s2t2/branford_station/README.md

 ## Contributing

-To request a new feature, create an issue.
+To request a new feature, [create an issue](https://github.com/s2t2/branford_station/issues/new).

-To deliver a new feature, fork the repo, make your changes, add tests if possible, and submit a pull request.
+To deliver a new feature, [fork the repo](https://github.com/s2t2/branford_station/issues#fork-destination-box), make your changes, add tests if possible, and submit a pull request.

-### Development Environment
+### Development Environment Setup

 Install dependencies for a Ruby on Rails application.

-### Production Environment
+### Production Environment Considerations

-Optionally use [this script](https://github.com/s2t2/trailmix-solo) to deploy the application to a remote, hosted server.
+Thanks to *HOSTING ORGANIZATION HERE* for hosting this application in production.